 Latency Problems

-The TrainVid content management system hosts a variety of videos in MP4 format on a static website and provides the content to customers from around the globe.
+The TrainVid content management system (CMS) hosts a variety of videos in MP4 format on a static website and provides the content to customers from around the globe.
 Users access our paid content through servers at our on-premises data center in Austin, TX.
 The company has recently had an increase in customers in Asia, and new customers in that region are commenting on how the website often buffers and slows down.
 Some users have canceled subscriptions because of this.
 The poor performance of the website for our customers in Asia can be attributed to the distance between the client device and our data center in the United States.
 This distance is causing high latency, which makes web pages load slowly (Gillis, 2020).
 Looking at average latency statistics, we discovered North America to India latency to average 230 milliseconds and North America to Korea to be 150 milliseconds (Verizon, n.d.).
 We are looking to achieve latency rates of under 100 milliseconds as a metric of success (Fitzgerald, 2022).

 Cloud Solutions